 What happened next was unfathomable.

-It was certainly possible, not likely but possible, that Alesimarchus Aetius also found the grimoire he dubbed the Magia Liber Convoca Mihi Omnes Diaboli at the locale.
+Perhaps Alesimarchus Aetius really did discover the grimoire he dubbed the Magia Liber Convoca Mihi Omnes Diaboli while trekking through the Black Forest.
 The druids may have discovered it in Greece and took it with them to their homeland.
 There were certainly stranger things in the world than the discovered book being a distant ancestor of the Grand Grimoire as it was claimed.